 Enrolment doesn’t constitute a commitment to complete the training.
 As such, students who enrol for a full qualification have a 14-day cooling-off period following payment of course fees, during which time and as long as they have not commenced training (i.e. attended workshops, submitted assessments and/or RPL evidence for assessment), they may receive a full refund of fees paid.
 Where training materials such as print material/books have been dispatched prior to their decision to withdraw, a deposit equal to the retail cost of the materials will be withheld until these materials are returned, undamaged and unmarked, by the student.

-Withdrawal and refunds of course fees after commencement:
+8.2 Withdrawal and refund of course fees after commencement:

 Following commencement of training, SpecTraining recognises that adult learners may encounter situations in their lives that may cause them to need to withdraw from training.
-In the case of individuals who have commenced training (i.e. attended workshops, submitted assessment pieces and/or RPL evidence for assessment), a pro-rata refund will be issued for any units for which assessments have not been commenced.
+In the case of individuals who have commenced training (i.e. attended workshops, submitted assessment pieces and/or RPL evidence for assessment), a pro-rata refund will be issued for any units for which training has not been attended and/or assessments have not been commenced.
 Where the participant has completed all assessments for units, a Statement of Attainment will be issued to the student for those units.
-Depending upon the individual situation, students who withdraw may be offered a place on future courses at a preferential rate should they wish to recommence at a later date.
+Depending upon the individual situation, students who withdraw may be offered a place on a future course at a preferential rate should they wish to recommence at that time.
 Please discuss this with your SpecTraining representative.

 Courses run specifically for corporate clients incorporate background costs in the course fee structures quoted.
 As such, minimum numbers are applied to ensure these costs are covered.
-Where a corporate client agrees to the minimum panel of participants, course fee minimums also apply.
+Where a corporate client agrees to the minimum cohort number of participants, course fee minimums also apply.

 Where an individual withdraws/is withdrawn from non-accredited courses of one day or less, no refunds apply.

-Where a corporate workshop is cancelled and not rescheduled within a reasonable period as agreed by both parties, the following charges will be incurred:
+Where a workshop is cancelled by the client and not rescheduled within a reasonable period as agreed by both parties, the following charges will be incurred: